ventus-ag/docs/_docs/tutorials/creating-custom-images.md

                       ubuntu-server-Ventus-Test
 ```
 Let's take a closer look to this command:
-- _--disk-format_ - The supported options are: ami, ari, aki, vhd, vmdk, raw, qcow2, vhdx, vdi, iso, and ploop.
-The default format is: _raw_.
+- *--disk-format* - The supported options are: ami, ari, aki, vhd, vmdk, raw, qcow2, vhdx, vdi, iso, and ploop.
+The default format is: *raw*.
-- _--container-format_ - The supported options are: ami, ari, aki, bare, docker, ova, ovf.
-The default format is: _bare_.
+- *--container-format* - The supported options are: ami, ari, aki, bare, docker, ova, ovf.
+The default format is: *bare*.
-- _--file_ - Upload image from local file.
+- *--file* - Upload image from local file.
-- _--property_ - Set a property on this image (repeat for multiple values).
+- *--property* - Set a property on this image (repeat for multiple values).
-- _--protected_ - Prevent image from being deleted.
-The default format is: _unprotected_.
+- *--protected* - Prevent image from being deleted.
+The default format is: *unprotected*.
-- _ubuntu-server-Ventus-Test_ - New image name.
+- *ubuntu-server-Ventus-Test* - New image name.

 Also here you can use some other required arguments, for example:
-- _--location <image-url>_ - Download image from an existing URL.
+- *--location <image-url>* - Download image from an existing URL.
-- _--copy-from <image-url>_ - Copy image from the data store (similar to _--location_).
+- *--copy-from <image-url>* - Copy image from the data store (similar to *--location*).
-- _--volume <volume>_ - Create image from a volume.
+- *--volume <volume>* - Create image from a volume.

 To find more required arguments use `openstack image create --help`.

-If the creation was successful, the output will be as follows
+If the creation was successful, the output will be as follows:
 ```console
 +------------------+--------------------------------------------------------------------------------------------------------------------+
 | Field            | Value                                                                                                              |